Skip to content

 in the above Example preventDefault() Event cancel the event

-How React handle multiple input Fields
+How React handle multiple Input Fields

-Multiple input with name attribute is used to set the state property of React component in constructor through props.
+Multiple input with name attribute is used to set the state property of React component in the constructor through props.

 class Reactform extends React.Component {